 Domain groups and conversion URLs

 When adding domains to a domain group, keep the following in mind: if the Conversion URL for an interaction leads to a URL in a domain that is in a different domain group than the one in which the interaction or optimizer is running, no conversion will be counted.
 A conversion is only counted when the Conversion URL is in a domain that is in the same domain group as the domain to which the interaction or optimizer belongs.

 Renaming a domain group

 To rename a domain group:

-- Hover the mouse over the domain group you want to rename until the edit icon appears to the right.
+- Hover the mouse over the domain group you want to rename; icons appear to the right.

 - Click the edit icon .